-Having started Stationary Travels well along in my own life, Abul Mogard is something of a musical hero to me.
-He did not even begin his musical career until after retiring from working in a metal factory in Belgrade, Serbia.
+Having started Stationary Travels well along in my own life, the legend of Abul Mogard is deeply appealing to me.
+The story goes that did not even begin his musical career until after retiring from working in a metal factory in Belgrade, Serbia.
 He had no formal music education, yet he took the drone ambient world by quiet storm with his stunning and distinctive sound crafted from vintage Farfisa organs and modular synthesizers as a way of recreating the industrial sounds that surrounded him for many years.
-Even better news – it seems he is just getting started.
+Myth or reality?
+It does not matter.
+What matters is the music and that he seems to be just getting started.
 With his fourth full length album, Circular Forms, Mogard forges ahead artistically drawing on new sources of inspiration.

 The album offers four beautifully realized pieces in which Mogard explores this new motif.
 ‘Slate Coloured Storm’ delivers an epic narrative in a relatively short span of five and a half minutes, with immense, snarling drones rising and swirling around an insistent melodic bass line.
 ‘Bound Universe’ is perhaps the most divergent piece so far in Mogard’s repertoire, like a sonic fractal of complex, recursive oscillating patterns emphasizing analog synths in a way that sounds simultaneously retro and futuristic.

 The album then pivots and turns in a deeply melancholic direction with ‘Half Light of Dawn’, a gripping, mournful drone of surprising emotional potency.
 The final coda is the long form ‘House on the River’ which belies its bucolic name with a vast sweep that evokes images of massive, sullen storm clouds, rushing winds, and the ominous stirring of deep and restless waters.
 But, the storm subsides providing the respite of stillness to conclude an incredible sonic journey.